Patriots Deny Report Tom Brady Threatened to Retire If Rob Gronkowski Was Traded

 Even though both stars made it clear they would return for at least one more year, neither was present during organized team activities.
 They have since reported to the team for mandatory minicamp.

-Barring any unforeseen shake-up or injury, both Gronkowski and Brady will be both be on the field come Week 1.
+Barring any unforeseen shake-up or injury, both Gronkowski and Brady will be on the field come Week 1.